 The Absolute Return Strategies Investment Committee is responsible for identifying and evaluating the investment strategies and sub-strategies that may be used by GCMLP-Managed Accounts, including the Fund.
-The Absolute Return Strategies Investment Committee makes investment decisions with input from the Research, Portfolio Management and Risk Management Teams.
+The Absolute Return Strategies Investment Committee makes investment decisions with input from the Research Team, Portfolio Management Team and the Risk Management Team.

-GCMLP appoints investment professionals within the Absolute Return Strategies Research Team to source, identify, evaluate, underwrite and monitor opportunities associated with particular investment strategies.
+GCMLP appoints investment professionals within the Team to source, identify, evaluate, underwrite and monitor opportunities associated with particular investment strategies.
 Investment professionals within the Research Team are organized into strategy and regional teams.
 The Risk Management Team assesses strategy-specific risks associated with the opportunities identified by the Research Team.
 When evaluating strategies, GCMLP examines factors such as the following: